-SASB Code Accounting Metric Deviation from SASB Metric and Location of More Information F-RE-130a.1 Energy consumption data coverage as a percentage of total floor area, by property sector No deviation from SASB metric.
+SASB Code Accounting Metric Deviation from SASB Metric and Location of More Information IF-RE-130a.1 Energy consumption data coverage as a percentage of total floor area, by property sector No deviation from SASB metric.
 Where directly measured utility data is unavailable, it has been estimated.
 Refer to "Understanding Emissions and Energy Data" and "Emissions and Energy Data Coverage" sections of Appendix B for more information.
-Energy and emissions data presented in this report represent 100% our retail, industrial, and mixed-use and residential asset classes.
-F-RE-130a.2 (1) Total energy consumed by portfolio area with data coverage, (2) percentage grid electricity and (3) percentage renewable, by property sector Energy reported as eGWh (3) Includes renewable energy certificates purchased by Choice allocated to Choice's landlord controlled energy.
+Energy and emissions data presented in this report represent 100% of our retail, industrial, and mixed-use and residential asset classes.
+IF-RE-130a.2 (1) Total energy consumed by portfolio area with data coverage, (2) percentage grid electricity and (3) percentage renewable, by property sector Energy reported as eGWh (3) Includes renewable energy certificates purchased by Choice allocated to Choice's landlord controlled energy.
 Not included here is the sum of renewable energy inherently supplied within the relevant electricity grid.
-Asset (1) Consumption Class (eGWh) Data Coverage % (2) % Grid (See IF-RE-130a.1 above) Electricity Retail 2,078.4 100% 70% 100% 56% Mixed-Use & Residential 59.5 100% 56% Total 2,442.9 100% 68% Asset (3) % Renewable Class Retail 0.2% Industrial 0.0% Mixed-Use & Residential 0.1% Total 0.3% F-RE-130a.3 Like-for-like percentage change in energy consumption for the portfolio area with data coverage, by property sector No deviation from SASB metric Asset % Change in Energy Data Coverage % Class Consumption (See IF-RE-130a.1 above) (2023 v.
-2022) Retail -6% 100% 100% 100% Mixed-Use & Residential -1% 100% 100% 100% 100% 100% 100% 100% F-RE-130a.4 Percentage of eligible portfolio that (1) has an energy rating and (2) is certified to ENERGY STAR, by property sector No deviation from SASB metric (1) No Choice Properties have an energy rating (0%) (2) No Choice Properties are ENERGY STAR certified (0%)
+Asset (1) Consumption (See IF-RE-130a.1 above) Electricity Retail 2,078.4 100% 70% Industrial 305.0 100% 56% Mixed-Use & Residential 59.5 100% 56% Total 2,442.9 100% 68% Asset (3) % Renewable Class Retail 0.2% Industrial 0.0% Mixed-Use & Residential 0.1% Total 0.3% IF-RE-130a.3 Like-for-like percentage change in energy consumption for the portfolio area with data coverage, by property sector No deviation from SASB metric Asset % Change in Energy Data Coverage % (See IF-RE-130a.1 above) (2023 v.
+2022) Retail -6% 100% 100% Mixed-Use & Residential -1% 100% 100% 100% IF-RE-130a.4 Percentage of eligible portfolio that (1) has an energy rating and (2) is certified to ENERGY STAR, by property sector No deviation from SASB metric (1) No Choice Properties have an energy rating (0%) (2) No Choice Properties are ENERGY STAR certified (0%)